RY997/Thesis/control group.md

 Welcome to the Exercise Creation Experiment!
 In this interactive session, your objective is to adapt programming exercises based on specific requirements.

-During your work, please remember to initiate a screen recording and don't use alternative AI tools.
+During your work, please remember to initiate a screen recording and don't use any AI tools.

 Thank you for participating in the Exercise Creation Experiment!
 Happy coding!